 Foreclosure Defense Attorneys in Phoenix

-Client-Focused Legal Team with 20+ Years of Experience
+Client-Focused Legal Team with Extensive Legal Experience

 At The Gavel, we don’t work like other bankruptcy firms.
 We don’t take a cookie-cutter approach, and we don’t treat each case like just another number.
-Through 20 years of experience handling bankruptcy cases, we understand that bankruptcy comes with many other issues, like harassment from collectors, massive debts, and the threat of foreclosure.
+Through many years of experience handling bankruptcy cases, we understand that bankruptcy comes with many other issues, like harassment from collectors, massive debts, and the threat of foreclosure.
 We are prepared to handle it all.

 After your free consultation with one of our Phoenix bankruptcy lawyers, we will personally and frequently contact you throughout the duration of your case.
 We take the time to answer all your questions, provide you with important updates, and make sure you understand your options.